Landscape & Nursery Management Program - East Lansing, Michigan

 Students will have access to the Clarence E. Lewis Landscape Arboretum and the Horticulture Teaching & Research Center, along with professors who are experts in Horticulture science.

-The campus-based program is a minimum of 18 months long, including 3 semesters of MSU instruction and 1 semester of off-campus internship.
-It couples academics with hands-on field practice and also offers Study Abroad opportunities.
+The campus-based program is typically 24 months long, including 4 semesters of MSU instruction and 1 semester of off-campus internship.
+The duration of the program can be shortened to as little as 1 year if proper transfer credits can be used from another college / university.
+The program couples academics with hands-on field practice and also offers Study Abroad opportunities.
 You will find a very personal atmosphere in this program since class sizes are small and students receive individualized instruction.
 When you add to this all the other experiences a Big Ten university such as MSU can offer, you have the best of all choices.

 A professional internship is required.
 The internship places you in a professional learning environment that challenges your ability to combine knowledge and hands-on mastery, and your interpersonal and professional skills.
 You'll earn credit for supervised on-the-job training.
 Employers are eager to hire MSU graduates, in part because of the field experience you'll take to that first job.
 Internships are individualized, and are as diverse as our students.
 You'll have flexibility in scheduling and employment options.
 Students are encouraged to seek new or expanded work opportunities for your internship rather than return to familiar employers.